-

 Robyn

-Swedish electro-pop sensation who has topped the charts while keeping her clothes on
+Swedish electro-pop sensation who has topped the charts while keeping

 -